cyberus-technology/hedron/doc/implementation.md

 step populates the default fields like signature, version, offsets, and the I/O APIC as well as memory descriptors.
-The flags field is also adjusted to reflect the boot platform (UEFI or not) and the virtualization flags (VMX and SVM) are initialized to being present.
+The flags field is also adjusted to reflect the boot platform (UEFI or not) and the virtualization flag (VMX) is initialized to being present.

 In a third stage, each processor goes through its initialization routine and removes any features that are not present or usable.
-For example, if a processor has no VMX or SVM capability, or lacks essential features (e.g., EPT, URG, etc. in the VMX case), the corresponding flag in the HIP is cleared at this point.
+For example, if a processor has no VMX capability, or lacks essential features (e.g., EPT, URG, etc. in the VMX case), the corresponding flag in the HIP is cleared at this point.
 Lastly, it adds itself to the HIP's CPU descriptors before the bootstrap